Archive | Uncategorized RSS feed for this archive

 This week, we thought it would be fun to speculate on some of our favorite characters.
 Who needs what insurance?
 And how much coverage would they need?
 If you think of a few more, please be sure to add your comments to this list.

 Batman – As alter ego Bruce Wayne, the man has a ton of money.
 So it may not seem that he needs insurance.
-But, having a lot of money also makes him a target.
+Having a lot of money also makes him a target.
 So he’s going to need home insurance to the tune of a couple million (both for the house and the person who wants to sue him for getting hurt on his property).
 All those vintage cars need to be insured.
-And, of course, the Batmobile is going to need to be covered up to a million dollars or more.
+Of course, the Batmobile is going to need to be covered up to a million dollars or more.
 We can’t think of anyone who is going to need more car insurance, can you?

 Pirate – Always big at Halloween, you’re sure to run into a few pirates this year.
 For the captain, there needs to be insurance on his ship.
-For the whole crew…well, someone needs to insure the booty.
+For the whole crew, well, someone needs to insure the booty.
 If any of them own houses, they can wrap their personal belongings (booty included) in with their home insurance.

 Princess – Big or small, you’re going to see a handful of princesses.
 Though her personal affects are undoubtedly insured by her father, each princess might be expected to provide insurance for her own pumpkin carriage.